Beyond Squared Error: Exploring Loss Design for Enhanced Training of Generative Flow Networks: Introduction

 \item We establish the correspondence between the various objective functions for GFlowNets and different divergence measures.
 This insight facilitates a deeper understanding of how to design and analyze effective training objectives for GFlowNets (See Section \ref{sec:correspondence}).

-\item Based on our framework, we conduct an in-depth investigation on two key properties of regression losses, i.e., zero-forcing and zero-avoiding.
-We then design three new loss functions possessing different exploration/exploitation features, namely, Linex(1), Linex(1/2), and Shifted-Cosh (see Section \ref{sec:loss_design}). \item We conduct extensive experiments on three popular benchmarks: hyper-grid~\citep{bengio2021flow}, bit-sequence generation~\citep{malkin2022trajectory}, and molecule generation~\citep{bengio2021flow}.
+\item Based on our framework, we conduct an in-depth investigation on two key properties of regression losses: zero-forcing and zero-avoiding.
+We then design three new loss functions possessing different exploration/exploitation features, namely, Linex(1), Linex(1/2), and Shifted-Cosh (see Section \ref{sec:loss_design}).

+\item We conduct extensive experiments on three popular benchmarks: hyper-grid~\citep{bengio2021flow}, bit-sequence generation~\citep{malkin2022trajectory}, and molecule generation~\citep{bengio2021flow}.
 Our results demonstrate that the new losses significantly outperform the common squared loss in metrics including convergence speed, diversity, quality, and robustness (see Section \ref{sec:experiments}).

 \end{itemize}